neo2100/BioNIR_Pipeline/README.md

 # BioNIR_Pipeline
-Explanable Neural Information Retrieval in Biomedical Science (BioNIR) _  Information Retreival Pipeline for BioASQ Task B
+Explainable Neural Information Retrieval in Biomedical Science (BioNIR) _  Information Retrieval Pipeline for BioASQ Task B

 To Do
 -----